-4.1.10 JSSD Coordinated Youth Protection surveys.
+4.2.10 JSSD Coordinated Youth Protection Surveys.
 HJSSD must ensure that youth protection surveys are periodically conducted to obtain feedback and analysed to gauge youth protection knowledge, culture and management system effectiveness, as follows:

 - a.
-Enterprise-level surveys.
+Enterprise-level Surveys.
 Youth protection should be integrated into enterprise-level safety and/or cultural surveys coordinated by other Defence agencies where practicable - b.
-Targeted surveys.
+Targeted Surveys.
 Targeted youth protection surveys of Defence youth programs and other contexts where Defence heavily engage with youth must be conducted where practicable.
 Youth protection surveys should be conducted at least once every three years.
 The opportunity to participate in a youth protection survey should be provided to the family of youth and the community - c.
-Communication of results.
-The results of all surveys must be communicated to all participants including youth and the community (refer Section 5 Chapter 2).
+Communication of Results.
+The results of all surveys must be communicated to all participants including youth and the community (see Section 5, Chapter 2).

-4.1.11 Other Youth Protection surveys.
+4.2.11 Other Youth Protection Surveys.
 Commanders, managers and supervisors should ensure that youth protection is integrated into any safety and/or cultural surveys as appropriate.

-4.1.12 Ethics Committee approval.
+4.2.12 Ethics Committee Approval.
 All youth protection related surveys must be approved by the Departments of Defence and Veterans' Affairs Human Research Ethics Committee or Defence People Group Low Risk Ethics Panel as applicable.